Automatic ESG Assessment of Companies by Mining and Evaluating Media Coverage Data: NLP Approach and Tool: ESG-Miner : Mining and Evaluating Headlines Regarding A Company´s ESG Performance

-\paragraph{\textbf{Training Corpus Creation}} To train our sentiment classifier, we create a training corpus by manually annotating 500 ESG-relevant headlines.
+\textbf{Training Corpus Creation} We create a training corpus by manually annotating 500 ESG-relevant headlines to train our sentiment classifier.
 We involve three annotators experienced in the analysis of ESG data and conduct a workshop where we discuss several examples.
-To ensure consistent annotations, we create an annotation guideline, in which we define the three labels (neutral, positive, and negative) along with a set of sample annotations.
-We use \textit{Label Studio}~\cite{LabelStudio} for labeling each headline.
+To ensure consistent annotations, we create an annotation guideline to define the three labels (neutral, positive, and negative) along with a set of sample annotations.
+We use \textit{Label Studio}~\cite{LabelStudio} for labelling each headline.
 To verify the reliability of the annotations, we calculate the inter-annotator agreement.
-We distribute the 500 ESG-relevant headlines among the annotators, ensuring that 100 headlines are labeled by two annotators (overlapping quote of 20~\%).
-Based on the overlapping headlines, we calculate the Cohen's Kappa~\cite{cohen60} measure to evaluate how well the annotators can make the same annotation decision for a given category.
+We distribute the 500 ESG-relevant headlines among the annotators, ensuring that 100 headlines are labelled by two annotators (overlapping quote of 20~\%).
+We calculate the Cohen's Kappa~\cite{cohen60} measure based on the overlapping headlines to evaluate how well the annotators can make the same annotation decision for a given category.
 We interpret Cohen's Kappa using the taxonomy developed by Landis and Koch~\cite{landis77}.
 Our analysis reveals that in most cases the annotators agreed on the negative labels (kappa: 0.78).
 We observed moderate agreement on assigning positive (0.58) and neutral labels (0.53).
-For some samples, the annotators disagreed whether a headline reports positively on the behavior of a company or whether the sentiment should still be considered neutral.
+For some samples, the annotators disagreed on whether a headline reports positively on the behaviour of a company or whether the sentiment should still be considered neutral.
 Across all labels, the mean value is 0.63, which indicates substantial agreement.
-Therefore, we assess our labeled data set as reliable and suitable the implementation of our sentiment classification approach.
+Therefore, we assess our labelled data set as reliable and suitable for implementing our sentiment classification approach.